 degeneration procedures (or other medication in the injection) are what

 is recommended, as no other treatments have as of yet been fully developed.
-But there is some interesting research being done (and no shots!).
-See our page on Treatment For Wet Macular Degeneration.
+But there is some interesting research being done with delivering medication to the eye via eye drops (and no shots!).

 Our retina specialist has also mentioned that stem cell research is under way, but is taking place in Europe.